Nothing As It Seems (Fringe): Plot

 Walter Bishop (John Noble) worries that Lincoln may be infected by the virus, and keeps him in the lab to study him.
 Peter and Olivia identify a tattoo on Bowman's corpse with the help of Edward Markham (Clark Middleton), who in this timeline does not know Peter or Olivia.
 He is able to identify it as a cuneiform symbol of a cult that wants to create a new evolution of mankind, or "mutation by design".
 (And indeed the transformed Hicks is welcomed by a woman (Gina Holden) who gives him an injection and dreams of joining him in his "special" state.)
 Walter is able to link the group to Massive Dynamic, but Nina Sharp (Blair Brown), on searching the company's records for work in human transformation, finds the project files deleted by David Robert Jones, as he had overseen the project during his tenure with the company.

 Watching Lincoln's behavior, Walter identifies that those infected with the drug use fat stored in their body as energy to fuel the transformation, while drugs carried by Bowman would be used to slow the transformation, allowing the user to survive it.
 Walter further identifies that the creatures are likely acquiring fat from the residue of plastic surgery clinics.
 Further recognizing that the Hicks creature is nocturnal and can fly, Lincoln leads the team to stop the creature along with the woman who was caring for it.
 The creature is killed, while the woman is unable to supply answers about where the designer virus originated from.

 Phillip Broyles (Lance Reddick) admits to Olivia that while she may be losing part of her memories, she is still considered an asset and is allowed back to active duty.
 Walter speculates that Jones may be using these transformed humans as part of a scheme to take control of the fate of humanity.
-Marshall Bowman's sister, who had earlier claimed ignorance, is shown trying to motivate another man to inject the transformation formula.
+Marshall Bowman's sister, who had earlier claimed ignorance, is shown trying to motivate another man (Alessandro Juliani) to inject the transformation formula.
 The episode ends by revealing a container ship that contains a number of other transformed humans and other creatures at sea that are kept locked in cages in pairs.